karlnippoldt/karlnippoldt/_projects/airport.md

 To introduce vertical rhythm into my design, I adjusted all element and font sizing and padding to follow an 8-point grid.
 {: .lead}

 I also made UI elements much more consistent.
-For example, now, whenever there's a departure and arrival listed, the text for departure is aligned to the left and the text for arrival is to the right.
+In my design, whenever there's a departure and arrival listed, the text for departure is aligned to the left and the text for arrival is to the right.
 There is always an icon representing the appropriate vehicle in between the departure and arrival times (except for when the times are intentionally de-emphasized, such as the scheduled times for a flight that has been delayed).
 This applies to flights as well as other transportation, like the car ride to the airport.

 Even with my changes to existing UI elements, they still retain most of the original design and stay true to Southwest's identity.